Amos Lawrence: Biography

-In 1831 when his health failed, Amos Lawrence retired from active involvement in the firm, where thereafter Abbott Lawrence was the head.
-The later years of Amos's life were spent mostly in furthering various philanthropic enterprises.
+In 1831, when his health failed, Amos Lawrence retired from active involvement in the firm, where, thereafter, Abbott Lawrence was the head.
+The later years of Amos's life were mostly spent furthering various philanthropic enterprises.
 According to his records, from 1829 until his death, Amos Lawrence gave over $639,000 (in 1840s dollars) to charitable causes.
-In 1842, he decided not to allow his property to increase any further, and in the last eleven years of his life he spent in charity at least $525,000.
+In 1842, he decided not to allow his property to increase any further, and in the last eleven years of his life, he spent at least $525,000 in charity.
 To Williams College, he gave nearly $40,000; to Groton Academy, which later changed its name to Lawrence Academy to honor both Amos and his brother, William, he gave over $20,000; to Wabash College, Kenyon College, and the theological seminary at Bangor, Maine, he also gave sizable sums.

 His private donations were numerous, requiring several rooms in his house to coordinate them.
-Among other things, Amos Lawrence donated libraries to academic institutions, established a children's hospital in Boston, and gave $10,000 for the completion of the Bunker Hill Monument (Lawrence's father had fought at the Battle of Bunker Hill).
+Among other things, Amos Lawrence donated libraries to academic institutions, established a children's hospital in Boston, and gave $10,000 to complete the Bunker Hill Monument (Lawrence's father had fought at the Battle of Bunker Hill).
 He gave to many good causes on a smaller scale, taking especial delight in occasionally giving books from a bundle in his sleigh or carriage as he drove.

-Upon his death in 1852 in Boston, his fortune was estimated at $8,100,000—roughly $ in today's dollars.
+Upon his death in Boston in 1852, his fortune was estimated at $14,100,000, roughly $600,000,000 in today's dollars.

 Family

 Lawrence was the fourth son of Samuel Lawrence and Susanna (née Parker) Lawrence.
 Samuel Lawrence was a Revolutionary War officer and one of the founders of Groton Academy (now Lawrence Academy at Groton), where Amos was educated.
-Samuel was in turn descended from John Lawrence of Wissett in Suffolk, England, who was one of the first settlers of Groton.
+Samuel, in turn, descended from John Lawrence of Wissett in Suffolk, England, one of the first settlers of Groton.
 Among Amos Lawrence's brothers were Luther Lawrence and Abbott Lawrence.
-The family firm, with Abbott Lawrence at its head, founded Lawrence, Massachusetts.
+With Abbott Lawrence at its head, the family firm founded Lawrence, Massachusetts.

 On June 6, 1811, Lawrence married Sarah Richards.
 They had three children, including Amos A. Lawrence.
 After Richards died in 1819, Amos Lawrence married Nancy Means Ellis, widow of former U.S. Representative for New Hampshire and New Hampshire Superior Court justice Caleb Ellis, on April 11, 1821.
 Lawrence had two more children from his second marriage.

-Amos A. Lawrence was the founder of Lawrence, Kansas (thus its name) through his work with the New England Emigrant Aid Company, founded the University of Kansas, and also helped found Lawrence University in Appleton, Wisconsin.
+Amos A. Lawrence was the founder of Lawrence, Kansas (thus its name) through his work with the New England Emigrant Aid Company, founded the University of Kansas, and helped found Lawrence University in Appleton, Wisconsin.
 His son, Bishop William Lawrence, was the longtime Episcopal bishop of Massachusetts.

-Jane Pierce, who served as First Lady during the presidency of her husband, Franklin Pierce, from 1853 to 1857, was Lawrence’s niece.
+Jane Pierce, who served as First Lady during her husband's presidency, Franklin Pierce, from 1853 to 1857, was Lawrence’s niece.